Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 This book teaches readers about the what, how, why, and when of willpower from various perspectives.

-If you are interested in how willpower impacts your intellectual, cognitive, and physical abilities, this is the book to go.
+This is the book if you are interested in how willpower impacts your intellectual, cognitive, and physical abilities.

 It looks at mindfulness, nutrition, mental health, and self-compassion in self-discipline and includes practical advice regarding productivity, habits, and procrastination.